Families in England and Wales

-From 1 June 2015 we will be supporting families in Scotland and over the next few weeks will be updating the website with the relevant information.
+We now support families in Scotland and have updated a number of pages with Scotland-specific information.
 Current information refers to England and Wales unless it specifies otherwise.
-Please visit the Scotland page for information if you are a family member in Scotland.
+Please visit the Scotland page for information if you are a family member of an offender in Scotland.

 For help or advice please contact the Helpline on 0808 808 2003 (freephone: including most mobiles).
 The helpline is open 9am – 8pm Monday to Friday and 10am – 3pm Saturday and Sunday.
 Please note the helpline is closed on Bank Holidays.

 Find out what happens if a family member has been arrested